Scientific Name

 How to Grow and Care

-These plants come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and fall, with flowering in fall when the weather starts to cool down.
-In the growing season, water in moderation when needed making sure soil is fairly dried out between waterings.
+These plants come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and fall, with flowering in fall when the weather cools down.
+In the growing season, water in moderation, ensuring the soil is fairly dried out between waterings.
 Do not water between late fall and early spring.

 The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
-Stapeliads can also be propagated by seeds.
+They can also be propagated by seeds.

 Learn more at How to Grow and Care for Stapeliads.